 9.)
 Cannabis Clubs in Spain Cannot Advertise Publicly

 Because Spain’s cannabis clubs are private, members-only organizations, they cannot publicly advertise.
 This may be why so few people are aware of what’s really going on in Barcelona, how prevalent the cannabis clubs are, and that membership is available even to foreigners.
-In fact, as of a recent ruling in Catalonia’s parliament in early 2015, there are no residency requirements to join a cannabis club.

-If you see that a club is advertising publicly, such as someone handing out fliers or other literature or advertisements on the street, then you probably should not go to that particular club.
+If you see that a Barcelona cannabis club is advertising publicly, such as someone handing out fliers or other literature or advertisements on the street, then you probably should not go to that particular club.
 After all, doing business with a cannabis club that’s breaking the rules is self-defeating when lawmakers in Barcelona and Spain overall still haven’t really made their minds up about cannabis clubs just yet.

 If you are approached by someone on the street who wants you to join a cannabis club, you should take extreme caution as this is probably not legitimate.
 Professional clubs do not send promoters out into the streets to recruit new members – they don’t need to and it’s against the law anyway.
 I know some shady characters who promote clubs on Las Ramblas and the popular plazas nearby, and they’re not exactly people you want to get involved with.
-Beware.

 10.)
 Regulations for Cannabis Clubs in Barcelona are on the Way